Winter Tires in Toronto

 If you usually buy your winter tires in Toronto at a dealer, you might want to consider doing it differently this time.
 On PMCtire.com, you can choose your new tires from the widest selection on the market: Michelin, Bridgestone, Pirelli, Continental, BF Goodrich, Goodyear, Firestone, Yokohama, Gislaved, Toyo Tires, Hankook, Dunlop, etc. But that’s not the only upside to buying your tires online…

-Shipping is free almost everywhere in Canada when you order four (4) tires or wheels and more.
-Benefit from our competitive prices save on transport and get your products delivered to your door quickly.
+Shipping is free almost everywhere in Canada when you order four (4) tires or wheels or more.
+Benefit from our competitive prices, save on transport and get your products delivered to your door quickly.

-As you may know now, PMCtire’s main goal is to simplify your purchase experience from the moment when you select your new winter tires to their installation on your vehicle.
-In 2010, as a part of our quest make your life easier, we decided to build a list of affiliated installers located in every part of Canada.
-We first tires and wheels e-commerce in Canada to offer our customers such a list.
-Our affiliated installers welcome into their workshop and professionally install the tires and wheels you purchased on the PMCtire.com.
+As you may know, PMCtire’s main goal is to simplify your purchase experience from the moment you select your new winter tires to their installation on your vehicle.
+In 2010, as a part of our quest to make your life easier, we decided to compile a list of affiliated installers located in every part of Canada.
+We are the first tire and wheel e-commerce store in Canada to offer our customers such a list.
+Our affiliated installers will welcome you into their workshop and professionally install the tires and wheels you purchased on PMCtire.com.

-Our affiliated installers use the appropriate equipment to mount and to balance tires, including touchless tire changers and electronic wheel balancers.
-They also hire the best certified technicians to mount and dismount tires.
+Our affiliated installers use the appropriate equipment to mount and balance tires, including touchless tire changers and electronic wheel balancers.
+They also hire the best-certified technicians to mount and dismount tires.
 Moreover, if you need other electrical and mechanical services (such as wheel alignments, brake mechanism checks, suspension work, electronic diagnostics, etc.) they will gladly help you.

-We have over 20 affiliated installers located in the city of Toronto and its greater area (North York, Markham, Vaughan, Richmond Hill, Scarborough, Concord, etc.).
+We have over 20 affiliated installers located in the city of Toronto and the Greater Toronto Area (North York, Markham, Vaughan, Richmond Hill, Scarborough, Concord, etc.).
 If you live in the Toronto region and need to have your new winter tires installed, you can choose from one of our many dedicated affiliated installers.

 When checking out, enter your preferred postal code (home or office) in the appropriate box.
-A list of the closest affiliated installers closest will appear and you will have to select the one that is more convenient for you.
-Simply choose the affiliated installer and its address will be automatically added as the delivery location for your order.
+A list of the closest affiliated installers will appear, and you can select the one that is most convenient for you.
+Simply choose the affiliated installer, and its address will be automatically added as the delivery location for your order.
 Usually, shipping is free, but if any fees apply, you will see it at the next step.

-After you select your preferred affiliate installer, you can complete your checkout.
+After you select your preferred affiliated installer, you can complete your checkout.
 Your new tires and wheels will automatically be shipped to the affiliated installer you have chosen.
 Our customer service team will give a call to the installer you’ve selected to make sure everything is in order before they receive the shipment.
-You’ll be given a tracking number so you can track your package and get an approximate idea of the delivery date and get notified as soon as the tires are delivered.
+You’ll be given a tracking number so you can track your package and get an approximate idea of the delivery date.
+You’ll be notified as soon as the tires are delivered.

 On the carrier’s website, you will see an approximate delivery date for your package.
-At least 2 days before the approximate delivery date, give a call to the affiliated installer you have selected to make an appointment for the installation.
+At least 2 days before the approximate delivery date, call the affiliated installer you selected to make an appointment for the installation.

-Pay for the installation to the affiliated installer
+Pay for the Installation by the Affiliated Installer

-Every affiliated installer has its own pricing when it comes to tires mounting, balancing, and installation.
-Note that there may be additional charges for comes to the installation of run-flat tires, TPMS valves, etc. You can pay the total due for mounting, balance or installation directly to the affiliated installer.
+Every affiliated installer has its pricing when it comes to tires mounting, balancing, and installation.
+Note that there may be additional charges for the installation of run-flat tires, TPMS valves, etc. You can pay the total due for mounting, balancing, or installation directly to the affiliated installer.

-All of our affiliated installers were previously selected because of their adequate facilities for the installation of tires and wheels, their highly trained technical staff and their extended range of other electrical and mechanical services offered.
-When scheduling an appointment with your preferred affiliated installer, don’t forget you can ask them for any other mechanical service.
-Affiliated installers are qualified to perform overall checkups or do the necessary repairs!
+All of our affiliated installers were selected by us because of their optimal facilities for tire and wheel installation, their highly trained technical staff, and the extended range of other electrical and mechanical services they offer.
+When scheduling an appointment with your preferred affiliated installer, don’t forget that you can ask them for any other mechanical service.
+Affiliated installers are qualified to perform overall checkups or do necessary repairs!

 Dedicated Customer Service and Secured Website

-Our customer service team is professionally trained to provide you with great advice and technical help with all things related to tires and wheels.
-Whether you wonder what winter tires you should buy, which wheels would fit with your vehicle or where you could have your tires and wheels install, they are ready to help.
-Our website is totally secure which means you can shop in full confidence.
+Our Customer Service team is professionally trained to provide you with great advice and technical help with all things related to tires and wheels.
+Whether you wonder what winter tires you should buy, which wheels would fit your vehicle, or where to get your tires and wheels installed, they are ready to help.
+Our website is secure, which means you can shop in full confidence.
 Our online service is available 24 hours a day, 7 days a week!